jklgit/Romajify-Bookmarklet/README.md

 Bookmarklet to romanize Hiragana, Katakana and Jouyou-Kanji.

-The Romanization of Kanji is not an easy task and might give wrong results mostly.
-This bookmarklet is just using the first given romanization from [this table on Wikipedia](https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji).

 ## Installation

 Create a bookmark in your browser.
 Enter a name and paste the following link (triple-click to mark it all):